bachfamily/bach/Readme.txt

 	cd source/max-sdk-base
 	git checkout bach

-If you don't want to lose everything you alredy did in the Max SDK package, then you should retrieve the relevant files from the modified version and substitute the original ones with them.
+If you don't want to lose everything you already did in the Max SDK package, then you should retrieve the relevant files from the modified version and substitute the original ones with them.
 The easiest is to run the above command line from just any other folder (it can as well be your Desktop or Downloads), drag the following files from the newly cloned SDK to your old one and throw away the new one:
 	max-sdk/source/max-sdk-base/c74support/c74_max.h
 	max-sdk/source/max-sdk-base/c74support/max-includes/common/jpatcher_syms.c
 	max-sdk/source/max-sdk-base/c74support/max-includes/ext_obex.h